jsnyder/stm32loader/README.md

 Future work
 -----------
-* Use intenum for command and reply
 * Use proper logging instead of print statements
-* Drop Python2 compatibility?
-* Add unit tests
-* Use nox or tox for checking Python version compatibility
 * Add docstrings to all public methods
 * Use Travis or Azure pipelines for CI